masseelch/go-api-skeleton/README.md

-# go-api-skeleton
+# Go Api Skeleton
-Skeleton for a go rest api with ent, go-chi
+Skeleton for a go rest api.

+- All configuration flags can be set through env-variables.